Opinion | Why anti-Semitism on the British left got so bad, so fast

 So where do Jews come in?
 For many, this crumpled old lefty — who likes to speak of his lifelong opposition to racism — could not look less anti-Semitic.
 Jew hatred conjures images of far right attacks in the U.S. or Islamist animosity fueled by religious extremism.

 Thankfully, far-right anti-Semitism has long been fairly marginal in mainstream British politics.
-And the European radical right tries to exploit antipathy towards Muslims more than Jews nowadays.
-When it comes to British Muslims, anti-Semitic attitudes are more prevalent among them than the general population, but that has not significatntly resonated with the dominant culture of either mainstream political party.
+And the European radical right tries to exploit antipathy toward Muslims more than Jews nowadays.
+When it comes to British Muslims, anti-Semitic attitudes are more prevalent among them than the general population, but that has not significantly resonated with the dominant culture of either mainstream political party.

 Accordingly, many radical left activists in the U.K. — such as Corbyn, who became politically active in the late 1960s — saw Israel as a racist colonizer to be opposed along with the rest of Western imperial power, rather than an expression of Jewish self-determination and answer to persecution.
 Pro-Palestinian activism has long been a badge of identity for the left of the party, in contrast to the warmth towards Israel shown by centrist Labour leaders such as Tony Blair and Gordon Brown.